mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

 Usage of *ospfd*'s route-map support.

 .. clicmd:: set metric [+|-](0-4294967295)
+   :daemon: ospfd

    Set a metric for matched route when sending announcement.
 Use plus (+) sign to add a metric value to an existing metric.
-Use minus (-) sign to substract a metric value from an existing metric.
+Use minus (-) sign to subtract a metric value from an existing metric.

 .. _redistribute-routes-to-ospf: